Code & Permits

 Every UL-listed Level 2 EVSE contains a CCID20 device that trips at 20 milliamps of ground fault current.
 A GFCI breaker trips at 5 milliamps.
 Stacking both in series is the source of most nuisance-trip horror stories.

-NEC 625.54 recognizes the internal CCID as sufficient protection for hardwired installations.
+NEC 625.22 recognizes the internal CCID as sufficient protection for hardwired installations.
 That is why Tesla, ChargePoint, Wallbox, and Emporia all recommend hardwiring when the install location permits it.
+The Alternative Fuels Data Center (afdc.energy.gov) explicitly lists hardwiring as the preferred residential connection for the same reason.

 GFCI Breaker Costs in Henderson (Q2 2026)